tnwei/vqgan-clip-app/README.md

 Be advised that you need a beefy GPU with lots of VRAM to generate images large enough to be interesting.
 (Hello Quadro owners!).
 For reference, an RTX2060 can barely manage a 300x300 image.
 Otherwise you are best served using the notebooks on Colab.

 Reference is [this Colab notebook](https://colab.research.google.com/drive/1L8oL-vLJXVcRzCFbPwOoMkPKJ8-aYdPN?usp=sharing) originally by Katherine Crowson.
+The notebook can also be found in [this repo hosted by EleutherAI](https://github.com/EleutherAI/vqgan-clip).

 ## Setup and Usage